 The bulk of H and I fire fell on river crossings, footpaths, trail junctures, gullies, ridgelines, and where river valleys left the highlands and entered the coastal plain.
 These landscape features acted as North Vietnamese and Vietcong lines of communication.
 American artillery batteries also regularly shelled the likely approaches to the U.S.’s divisional bases, fire support bases, and night defensive positions.

 Occasionally, H and I fire was truly random, striking a rice paddy, a river bank, a grove of trees, or a hamlet.
 American commanders justified H and I fire on the grounds that it kept the enemy off-balance, deterred Communist troop movements, terrorized the Vietcong, and enhanced the defenses of U.S. and South Vietnamese bases.
 Like the intensive U.S. aerial bombardment of the South Vietnamese countryside, H and I fire became a ubiquitous feature of the Vietnam War.
 The U.S. never abandoned its use, even though its effectiveness as a counter-insurgency tactic became increasingly suspect.

-The hundreds of batteries scattered across South Vietnam likely fired comparable amounts of ammunition as the base at Duc Pho.
+The batteries scattered across South Vietnam fired comparable amounts of ammunition as the guns at Duc Pho.
 William Ehrhart, who served with the Marines in I Corps in 1967, recounted, “It was never really silent in Vietnam.
 Night after night, all the way to the four horizons, 360 degrees around, there was color and sound all night long: the flash and boom of artillery from three batteries at battalion and the flashes from dozens of batteries elsewhere….”

 Ngo Thi Thi, who lived in a hamlet north of Kim Son, Binh Dinh Province, told UPI reporter Tom Corpora that she lived in constant fear because of American artillery shelling: “It’s sad…Just the noise all the time.
 Every time it [an artillery piece] goes off we don’t know whether it will come in here or not.
 When we go to bed we do not know whether we will wake up in the morning.”
 Her wartime experience of life in rural South Vietnam was the norm for millions of peasants.